elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 1. Put the SD card in the corresponding slot on the Raspberry Pi.
 2. Connect the power supply Micro-USB cable to the Raspberry Pi - it will boot into Linux.

 From here on, the steps for connecting, and getting sound output, are the same for all our boards.
-These are detailed in [start running Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).
+These are detailed in [run Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).